helsing72/ops/Doc/HelloWorldExample.md

 Once again if you are not following have a look at [Subscribing To Topics](SubscribingToTopic.md)

 Thats all code needed to publish and subscribe to Hello World messages to and from C++ and Java.
-To build and run this example, check out [Installation](Installation.md) and build the examples.
+To build and run this example, check out [Installation](Installation.md) and [building examples](BuildingExamples.md).